pytorch-ignite/pydata-global2021-slides/content/index.md

 Ahmed <a href="https://github.com/KickItLikeShika">@KickItLikeShika</a>
 </td>
 <td style="font-size: 20px;">
-A CS Undergrad and a Machine Learning Intern at Factmata working on NLP
+A CS Undergrad and a Machine Learning Intern at <a href="https://factmata.com/">Factmata</a> working on NLP

 and contributor to PyTorch-Ignite.
 </td>